BibleBot/BibleBot/CONTRIBUTING.md

 ## Versioning

-This project generally follows [Semantic Versioning](https://semver.org/), which we will be more strictly upon v9.3's release.
-Make sure your commits are SemVer-friendly. **Do not change any version numbers in your PR**, this will be handled by the project maintainers.
+This project follows [Semantic Versioning](https://semver.org/) based on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Make sure your commits are SemVer-friendly. **Do not change any version numbers or changelogs in your PR**, this will be handled by the project maintainers.

-We follow the .NET Foundation's [Breaking Change Rules](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/breaking-change-rules.md) for SemVer compliance.
+We intend to follow the .NET Foundation's [Breaking Change Rules](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/breaking-change-rules.md) for SemVer compliance.

 ## Code Style